jasminwash/hostgal/README.md

 # hostgal

 Measuring and examining the properties of host galaxies of quasars.
+Working with Professor Michael Strauss.